ttaubert/octoblog/_posts/2018-08-19-bitslicing-with-quine-mccluskey.markdown

 small S-box from the previous posts, and naively bitslice a "real" S-box, like the ones used in [DES](https://en.wikipedia.org/wiki/Data_Encryption_Standard).

 But these are 6-to-4-bit S-boxes, how much more effort can it be?
-Turns out we humans are terrible at understanding exponential growth.
-Here are my intermediate results after writing frantically for 1-2 hours, trying to bitslice just one of the output bits:
+As it turns out, humans are terrible at understanding exponential growth.
+Here are my intermediate results after an hour of writing, trying to bitslice just one of the four output
+bits:

 {% img /images/des-bitslice.jpg Bitslicing one output bit of a DES S-box manually %}

-I made a mistake somewhere in the middle and would have had to go back a few steps or I wouldn't get a minimal solution.
-I realized that bitslicing a function with that many input variables manually is way too much effort, it takes too long and is error-prone.
+I made a mistake somewhere in the middle and would have had to go back a few steps or not end up with a minimal solution.
+Bitslicing a function with that many input variables manually is laborious and probably not worth it, except that it definitely helped me understand the steps of the algorithm better.

-At the beginning I mentioned that Quine-McCluskey and Petrick's method can be implemented in software rather easily, so that's what I did instead.
-I'll explain how, and what to consider when doing that, in the next post.
+As mentioned in the beginning, Quine-McCluskey and Petrick's method can be implemented in software rather easily, so that's what I did instead.
+I'll explain how, and what to consider, in the next post.